makersacademy/bowling-challenge/README.md

 - Game object - to control the overall scorecard
 - Frame object - to control the score per frame
-- Bonus object - to keep track of required bonus points because of a strike or a spare
+- Bonus object - to keep track of required bonus points because of a strike or a spare - **NOW REMOVED AS IT WAS TOO COMPLICATED**

 ### Data structures